Information on Corona

 Just like previously, the following applies: Keep contact with others to a minimum wherever possible and limit yourself to a constant group of people.

 What remains important: Keep a distance of at least 1.5 metres to other people, wash your hands regularly and thoroughly, cover your mouth and nose, and air rooms regularly.
-Masks (OP or FFP type) must currently be worn on public transport and in shops.
-Each federal state is to decide if this precaution shall remain in effect.
+Wherever people gather in close proximity, wearing a mask is generally mandatory.

 Coronavirus protective vaccine